The International Programs team has developed curriculum to help you achieve your academic and professional goals.

 - on oral interview places students into Oral Production levels;

-- a writing test, along with the other tests, places students into Integrated Skills level.
+- a reading and a writing test, along with the other tests, places students into Integrated Skills level.

 EVALUATION AND ASSESSMENT OF PROGRESS

-Each class and level has two sets of curriculum, Curriculum A and Curriculum B. Students move to the next level after successfully completing BOTH Curriculum A and Curriculum B (two terms) OR by demonstrating that they have met all of the learning goals of the level.
+Each class and level has two sets of curriculum, Curriculum A and Curriculum B. Students move to the next level after successfully completing BOTH Curriculum A and Curriculum B (two terms) OR by demonstrating that they have met all of the student learning outcomes of the level.

 At the middle and end of each term, instructors evaluate students and assess their achievement in the class and their progress in the level.
 Percentage grades are issued on the basis of class work, participation, and exams.
 Attendance is an important part of the evaluation.